Waxweasle/TryHackMe-Relevant-Pen-Test-Walkthrough/README.md

 ![pass tct](https://user-images.githubusercontent.com/103790652/218334993-e6170224-4d3e-42fd-ab46-74f612b7b65e.png)

-The file contained a base64 string that when decoded, gave a username and password.
+The file contained a base64 string that when decoded, gave a couple of usernames and passwords.

 I spent some time trying to find a login page/ portal , connect to RDP, trying to sign into other SMB shares - trying to find somewhere to use the credentials but came up short so decided to backtrack and see if I'd missed something.